monopole/snt/hosting/README.md

 [hard way]: https://github.com/kelseyhightower/kubernetes-the-hard-way

-You can obtain machines and do this the [hard way], or you can use one of several existing hosted clusters.
+One can obtain machines and do this the [hard way], or one can use one of several existing hosted clusters.
 Two choices are offered here.

-## Host on your laptop
+## Host on a laptop

 [Minikube](https://github.com/kubernetes/minikube/releases)
-is an open source project that brings up a k8s cluster on your laptop.
+is an open source project that launches a k8s cluster on your laptop.

-It avoids detours into cloud authentication and billing issues, and is good investment as it lets you experiment locally even after you start using corporate clouds.
+It avoids detours into cloud authentication and billing issues, and is good long term investment as it lets you experiment locally even after you start using corporate clouds.